Owen Square Community Energy Project

 - and has the potential to scale up rapidly.

-The problem to be answered in this DECC funded project is how to decarbonise heat – currently 80% of UK buildings are heated by gas.
+The problem answered in this DECC funded project is how to decarbonise heat – currently 80% of UK buildings are heated by gas.
 One approach is to use CHP (combined heat and power), but when fueled by gas the carbon reduction potential is limited to around 30% and the long term supply issues remain unsolved.
 When fueled with biomass then CHP is associated with supply chain complexity, high operational costs and environmental impact from transport and smoke emissions.

 CHOICES: Community Heat Optimisation with Intelligent Control of Energy Storage